MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     | 2 | SO43705 | 1 | 2019-07-01 | Curtis Lu | curtis9@adventure-works.com | Mountain-100 Silver, 38 | 1 | 3399.99 | 271.9992 |
     | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

     The output shows the rows and columns of data from the 2019.csv file.
 However, note that the column headers don't look right.
-The default code used to load the data into a dataframe assumes that the CSV file included the column names in the first row, but in this case the CSV file just includes the data with no header information.
+The default code used to load the data into a dataframe assumes that the CSV file includes the column names in the first row, but in this case the CSV file just includes the data with no header information.

 6. Modify the code to set the **header** option to **false** as follows: